xavieran/blog/index.md

 In these pages I'll be documenting how Betrayal at Krondor works.
 I'll be going through all the game systems and formats.
 Expect progress to be slow as I enjoy programming more than writing, but hopefully this will be a useful resource for those interested in learning more about how one of the very best RPGs ever made ticks.

+## Links

-You can get the game engine here: [BaKGL Repo](http://github.com/xavieran/BaKGL).
+The repo for the game engine is here: [BaKGL Repo](http://github.com/xavieran/BaKGL).

+You can find the latest release for Windows here: [Windows Releases](https://github.com/xavieran/BaKGL/releases)

 The repo for the site is here: [GitHub Repo for this blog](http://github.com/xavieran/blog)